banner type: None

 As mentioned, the main benefit of bed banks to accommodation providers is distribution – providing exposure to travelers worldwide through a network of travel agencies, tour operators, OTAs, and other resellers.
 Moreover, because bed banks act as an intermediary, hotels don’t have to maintain relationships and manage inventory and messaging with a multitude of companies; the bed bank is the main point of contact.
 Not only does this simplify a complex network of transactions, but it also speeds up the booking process.

-Bed banks also help hotels reach independent and group travelers who prefer to book with travel agents and OTAs over booking directly via the booking engine, as well as those who like to purchase airfare, transfers, meals, and excursions as part of a package.
-This includes leisure travelers, international travelers, and even conference and event attendees.
+Bed banks also help hotels reach independent and group travelers who prefer to book with travel agents and OTAs over booking directly via the booking engine, as well as those who like to purchase itineraries with airfare, transfers, meals, and excursions.
+This includes leisure travelers, international travelers, and even conference and event attendees

 Selling rooms through a bed bank can also save hotels marketing costs by consolidating a high volume of room sales under one booking channel.
 Hotels can earn more revenue, too, because travelers often book further in advance, stay longer, and book breakfast and other services with their stay.
 Advanced bookings provide a base of business upon which hotels can build a higher-rated business.